ncatlab/nlab-content/pages/9/2/5/8/18529/content.md

 The theorem is originally due to

-* G. Popineau and R. Stora, _A Pedagogical Remark on the Main Theorem of Perturbative Renormalization Theory, unpublished preprint
+* G. Popineau and [[Raymond Stora]], _A Pedagogical Remark on the Main Theorem of Perturbative Renormalization Theory, unpublished preprint

 In various variants it has been (re-)proved in the following articles: